Maximal Spectra of rings consisting of regulated functions: Abstract

 \section{Abstract}

-In 1969 H\"ochster proved that for every quasi-compact T1-space $X$ we can find a commutative ring $R$ such that $X$ is homeomorphic to the maximal spectrum $\mathrm{Specm}(R)$ of $R$.
+In 1969 Höchster proved that for every quasi-compact T1-space $X$ we can find a commutative ring $R$ such that $X$ is homeomorphic to the maximal spectrum $\mathrm{Specm}(R)$ of $R$.
 This result implies the existence of a commutative ring $R$ that admits a non-Hausdorff and totally disconnected maximal spectrum $\mathrm{Specm}(R)$.
-However, there has not been an example of such a commutative ring yet.
-The aim of this paper is to provide such an example with the help of some relatively new results about Gelfand rings.
+However, there has not been an explicit example of such a commutative ring yet.
+We will construct a ring $A$ such that $\mathrm{Specm}(A)$ is not Hausdorff and has only the singleton sets and itself as connected components.